amitofsk/dandy/docs/Dandy.md

 #### 10.2.1 Option C: Spin the motor at different frequencies

+In this section, we use the PSoC and code it in MicroPython.
 Connect the motor to the PSoC as shown below.
 The brown wire of the motor is connected to any ground pin of the PSoC.
 The red wire of the motor is connected to the VDD pin of the PSoC, and the yellow wire of the motor is connected to pin 6.0 of the PSoC.

 ![PSoC motor](./docPics/psocMotor.png)